dxtrleague/migodock/README.md

 - _`[*1]`_ You might have problem during first initial `docker-compose` and have these kind of error
 ```
-initdb: error: directory "/var/lib/postgresql/data" exists but is not empty
+initdb: error: directory "/<tools-volume>/data" exists but is not empty
 ```
-try to remove `./postgres/data/.gitkeep` and execute `make start-postgres` again will do the tricks.
+try to remove `./<tools-name>/data/.gitkeep` and re-execute `make start-<tools-name>` again will do the tricks.

 ## Contributing

-Any suggested improvement & tools are very welcome, just create pull request to us.
+Any suggestion for improvement or another develepment tools are very welcome, just create pull request to us.